 Brain health can be improved through lifestyle habits – learn how exercise, diet, cognitive activity, and social engagement help.
-Here are the most popular articles on brain health from last week's social media posts.
+Here are the most popular articles on brain health.

 Do you know which form of exercise is best for improving cognition?
 Are you interested to know how trauma in childhood affects the growth of those adolescent brains?
 Do you wonder whether social media is helping or harming your brain's ability to perform at work?
 Interested in learning how neurofeedback equipment affects ADHD and brain health?
 If so, read the following....